Skip to main content

 A high level of legal education provides law enforcement professionals a fuller understanding as to our role within the criminal justice system, an enhanced sense of personal satisfaction and an informed appreciation of what is possible in successfully leading major investigations.

 Satish Tarachandra BA, JD, LLM, CD is assigned to the RCMP “O” Division Criminal Operations Branch.
-He is currently a member of the Interview Team and the Critical Incident Program as a Crisis Negotiator.
+He is currently the Inspector – Officer in Charge on the Integrated Market Enforcement Team (IMET) and the Commanding Officer of the 2990 Royal Canadian Army Cadet Corps at the Canadian Forces.
 Satish is legally trained and completed his NCA in 2015.
 Since 1997, he has served in British Columbia and Ontario performing a wide variety of investigative, supervisory, administrative, training and leadership assignments.